hzitoun/python_neural_networks/README.md

-# python_neural_networks
+# Python_neural_networks_from_scratch
-Some neural networks I'm building from scratch while learning using python
+Some neural networks I'm building from scratch using Python while learning data science